EmeraldSlash/RbxMouse/README.md

 )
 ```

    All arguments to this function are guaranteed to not be nil.
+It should return
-Returns true if the result should be considered a hit, false if not and the result should be
+   true if the result should be considered a hit, false if not and the result
-   ignored.

-   The `ray` argument should either be a Ray instance, or a `raycastOptions` table
-   to be passed to `RbxMouse:GetRay()`.
-If not given, this will default to the
-   result of the call to `RbxMouse:GetRay()` - in other words, the ray from the
-   mouse's current position.
+   should be ignored.
+RbxMouse provides four preset filters, documented further
+   below.

-   The `mutateParams` argument is to be passed to the raycaster function.
-This
+   Lastly, the `mutateParams` argument is there to allow the caller to control
-   defines whether the RaycastParams instance given can have its
+   whether the RaycasParams instance will have its FilterDescendantsInstances
-   FilterDescendantsInstances list be mutated when performing the raycast.
-This
-   defaults to false, which is useful if you want to reuse the same
-   RaycastParams instance across multiple raycasts.
-Set it to true if you are
-   just calling the method once with a new RaycastParams instance that won't be
-   used again to save some table copying.
+   table permanently modified.
+By default, the argument is false and will not
+   allow modifications, but there may be some occasions where you find it more
+   efficient to allow FilterDescendantsInstances to be changed.

 ---